gustavo-bravo11/CPSC571-Carmichael_Storage/README.md

 An exploration of storing very large carmiacheal numbers in a databasae

 ## Functionality
-- Create database in the following schemas
-1) PostGres RDBMS - One table with a generic inverted index (implemented)
+1) PostGres RDBMS - One table with a generic inverted index
-2) PostGres RDBMS - Multi table by the number of factors (implement)
+2) PostGres RDBMS - Multi table by the number of factors
-    - TODO: Test the implementation with GIN index
-3) MongoDB NoSQL - Test with various indexing methods
+3) MongoDB NoSQL - Test with a multikey index
-4) MongoDB NoSQL - Factor as key, cm as value
+4) Full testing environment for planning and execution time

+- Backend Connection to database
+- Backend Server
+- Frontend (WIP):
+    - HTML,
+    - CSS,
+    - JS,

+- Left to do:
-- Abstract Methods for backend implementations (TODO)
+    - Figure out SSL certificate for backend
-- HTML, CSS, JS, Frontend (TODO)
+    - Write Factor display function
+    - Create buttons for switching between pages and changing page max
+    - Style result-container